Allen-Tildesley/examples/README.md

 Simply type `scons` to build each full example program in its own directory.
 A few examples consist of individual routines or modules, so there is no need to build them.

+The build process for the Fortran examples has been tested using SCons v2.5.1 (older versions might not work properly).
+If you don't like using SCons, or can't get it to work, it is not difficult to compile the programs using other methods.
+Bear in mind that, with Fortran, it is usually essential to compile any modules that are used by the main program, before compiling the main program itself.

+The Python versions do not require building, they are simply run through the Python interpreter.